 Healthcare providers, physicians and third-party payors in the United States and elsewhere will play a primary role in the recommendation and prescription of any product candidates for which we obtain marketing approval.
 Our current and future arrangements with healthcare providers, third-party payors, customers, and others may expose us to broadly applicable fraud and abuse and other healthcare laws and regulations, which may constrain the business or financial arrangements and relationships through which we research, as well as sell, market and distribute any products for which we obtain marketing approval.
-The applicable federal and state healthcare laws and regulations that may affect our ability to operate include, but are not limited to:
+The applicable federal and state healthcare laws and regulations that may affect our ability to operate include, but are not limited to those described in "Business-Government Regulation-Healthcare Regulation."